-The Mitsubishi L200 has been updated for the 2019 model year, which consists of new body panels all-round, including a completely redesigned front end, new safety and comfort features, a new transmission and slight alterations to the chassis.
-We were at the global premiere of the Mitsubishi L200 2019 in Thailand, where we got to put it through its paces.
+Mitsubishi is updating the L200 in time for the September 2019 registration, with updates including new body panels all-round, including a completely redesigned front end, new safety and comfort features, a new transmission and slight alterations to the chassis.
+We tested the Mitsubishi L200 2019 on some some unforgiving terrain in Thailand – read on to see how it performed!

 Striking new looks